Alternative names for follicle stimulating hormone

 What is follicle stimulating hormone?

-Follicle stimulating hormone is one of the hormones essential to pubertal development and function of the gonads (ovaries and testes) both in women and men.
-It is secreted from the anterior pituitary gland into the bloodstream.
-In women, follicle stimulating hormone stimulates the growth of ovarian follicles in the ovary before the release of an egg at ovulation, and promotes oestradiol production.
-In men, follicle stimulating hormone acts on the Sertoli cells of the testes to promote sperm production (spermatogenesis).
+Follicle stimulating hormone is one of the gonadotrophic hormones, the other being luteinising hormone.
+Both are released by the pituitary gland into the bloodstream.
+Follicle stimulating hormone is one of the hormones essential to pubertal development and the function of women’s ovaries and men’s testes.
+In women, this hormone stimulates the growth of ovarian follicles in the ovary before the release of an egg from one follicle at ovulation.
+It also increases oestradiol production.
+In men, follicle stimulating hormone acts on the Sertoli cells of the testes to stimulate sperm production (spermatogenesis).

 How is follicle stimulating hormone controlled?

 In women, when hormone levels fall towards the end of the menstrual cycle, this is sensed by nerve cells in the hypothalamus.
 These cells produce more gonadotrophin-releasing hormone which in turn stimulates the pituitary gland to produce more follicle stimulating hormone and luteinising hormone and release these into the bloodstream.
 The rise in follicle stimulating hormone stimulates the growth of the follicle in the ovary.
 With this growth, the cells of the follicles produce increasing amount of oestradiol and inhibin.
-In turn, the production of these hormones is sensed by the hypothalamus (or pituitary gland in the case of inhibin) and less gonadotrophin-releasing hormone and follicle stimulating hormone will be released.
-However, as the follicle matures, there is a surge in oestradiol production which switches the feedback mechanisms in the brain from negative to positive feedback, causing more gonadotrophin-releasing hormone, follicle stimulating hormone and luteinising hormone to be released.
-This peak in hormone levels eventually leads to ovulation.
+In turn, the production of these hormones is sensed by the hypothalamus and pituitary gland and less gonadotrophin-releasing hormone and follicle stimulating hormone will be released.
+However as the follicle matures, and more and more oestrogen is produced from the follicles, it simulates a surge in luteinising hormone and follicle stimulating hormone which stimulates the release of an egg from a mature follicle – ovulation.

 Thus, during each menstrual cycle there is a rise in follicle stimulating hormone secretion in the first half of the cycle that stimulates follicular growth in the ovary.
-If this inter-cycle rise of follicle stimulating hormone does not occur, final maturation of a single follicle and release of the egg (ovulation) does not take place.
-Progesterone produced by the corpus luteum can also feed back onto the hypothalamus and inhibit follicle stimulating hormone production.
+After ovulation the ruptured follicle forms a corpus luteum that produces high levels of progesterone.
+This inhibits the release of follicle stimulating hormone.
+Towards the end of the cycle the corpus luteum breaks down, progesterone production declines and the next menstrual cycle begins when follicle stimulating hormone starts to rise again.

 In men, the production of follicle stimulating hormone is regulated by the circulating levels of testosterone and inhibin, both produced by the testes.
-Testosterone levels are sensed by nerve cells in the hypothalamus so that gonadotrophin-releasing hormone secretion is either increased or decreased.
-The levels of inhibin are sensed by cells in the anterior pituitary gland.
-If levels of testosterone and/or inhibin rise, follicle stimulating hormone production is reduced and vice versa if they fall, in a typical negative feedback loop.
+Follicle stimulating hormone regulates testosterone levels and when these rise they are sensed by nerve cells in the hypothalamus so that gonadotrophin-releasing hormone secretion and consequently follicle stimulating hormone is decreased.
+The opposite occurs when testosterone levels decrease.
+This is known as a negative feedback control so that the production of testosterone remains steady.
+The production of inhibin is also controlled in a similar way but this is sensed by cells in the anterior pituitary gland rather than the hypothalamus.

 What happens if I have too much follicle stimulating hormone?